Secunderabad: Demographics

-Secunderabad had a population of 204,182.
-Males constituted 51% of the population and females 49%.
+As per the 2011 census report, males constituted 51% of the population and females 49%.
 Secunderabad had an average literacy rate of 73%, male literacy was 78%, and female literacy was 68%.
 11% of the population was under 6 years of age.
 The city has a sizable population of Anglo-Indians, who mainly resided in the South Lallaguda area of Secunderabad which was popularly known as Little England.
 Many Anglo-Indians have emigrated to other countries in the English-speaking world over the last few decades.

 Culture

+The camp transformed into an English town, and then into a truly cosmopolitan city where the Anglo-Indians, who had a colony popularly called "Little England", rubbed shoulders with the Mudaliars of Tamil Nadu, the Rajasthani trading community, the Parsis, and the Sikhs, as the historian Narendra Luther book Laskar vividly captures the flavour in the chapter, "Colours of the rainbow".

 Due to the presence of communities such as Parsis and Anglo-Indians alongside British and native inhabitants, Secunderabad was historically a cosmopolitan city.
 Secunderabad used to be referred to by the locals as Lashkar, meaning the army and the city's culture reflected the same.
 Secunderabad was a liberal city compared to Hyderabad due to the presence of the British.
-Plaza cinema was the only theatre in India where viewers could sip a beer while watching a movie.
-Sangeet was a popular cinema theatre that screened only Western movies.

 The popular Secunderabad Club was established in 1878, at a country house gifted by Salar Jung I. Secunderabad has a more laid-back atmosphere because it is mainly a residential area with fewer government offices and corporate establishments.
+On 16 January 2022, a massive fire engulfed most of the Secunderabad Club, destroying many iconic structures.
+The club is also one of the oldest clubs in India.

 Many outdoor events such as the Republic Day parade and fairs are held in the Gymkhana or Parade grounds.
 Christmas is celebrated by the Christian residents.
 An annual festival known as the Bonalu is celebrated by the Hindus of the Telangana state.
 It is usually held during the Ashadha, which is at the start of the monsoon season.
 Ramadan, the Islamic holy month of fasting, is observed by the local Muslims.
 There are old temples like Laxminarayana Swami Temple and Mahakali Temple.
-Local churches like Wesely church and St. Mary's church add to cosmopolitan culture of the city.
+Local churches like Wesely church and St. Mary's church add to the cosmopolitan culture of the city.
+Many mosques can be found in Secunderabad, serving the Muslim population of the city.
 The culture of Secunderabad is distinctly different from that of Hyderabad's Nawabi culture.

+Cinemas in Secunderabad

+Some of the popular cinemas in Secunderabad were Sangeet, Tivoli, Anand, Natraj, Ajanta etc. These cinemas were also popular landmarks in the city.
+However, most of these cinemas are either closed or transformed.
+Sangeet was a popular cinema theatre that screened only American movies.
+Plaza Cinema was the only theatre in India where viewers could sip a beer while watching a movie.